 There is a very popular myth that the human eye can only see 60 frames per second.
 A lot of you have probably wondered, why would you need more than 60 FPS in CSGO, if you can’t see them anyway.
+Find out whether this is true further in the text.

 The truth is, you can’t see more than 60FPS if you are playing on a 60 Hz monitor.
 However, if you have a monitor with 144Hz or more, you can definitely see more FPS and you should boost your FPS in CSGO as much as you can.